Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ```

 > You can get this code [here](examples/context/swing-delay.kt).
-  Node: [kotlinx.coroutines](https://github.com/kotlin/kotlinx.coroutines) implementation of `delay` is aware of
+  Note: [kotlinx.coroutines](https://github.com/kotlin/kotlinx.coroutines) implementation of `delay` is aware of
   interceptor-specific sleep facilities and automatically uses the above approach where appropriate.

 ### Cooperative single-thread multitasking